What do you think of when you think of a fox?

 Understanding as an individual and as a team how you can be more positively politically savvy are key skills for improved individual career progression and company performance.
 Relationships with clients and prospects are extremely important, but so are internal relationships so that people work well together to deliver great client service effectively, and at the same time develop their own career prospects.

-To help you think about this important topic in more detail – including how you perceive others and how you may be being perceived, as well as understanding the ‘political animals’ in more detail, I will be running a free webinar to help you think about this topic in more depth on 21st May, you can sign up (and also receive the recording) here.
+To help you think about this important topic in more detail – including how you perceive others and how you may be being perceived, as well as understanding the ‘political animals’ in more detail, click here to receive a recording of my webinar on this topic.

 Growing your knowledge on this topic will definitely affect your degree of career success and the performance of your organisation.